Shared configuration state¶

 Guicey use it for storing Injector

-object lookup (InjectorLookup is actually a shortcut).
+object (InjectorLookup is actually a shortcut for shared state access).

 Also, all main dropwizard objects are stored there for direct reference.